pknight24/pknight24.github.io/index.md

 * (July 2023) We have a new paper on arXiv: [*Multi-Task Learning with Summary Statistics*](https://arxiv.org/abs/2307.02388).

 * (Feb.
-2023) Our paper *Generalized Matrix Decomposition Regression: Estimation and Inference for Two-Way Structured Data* was accepted by the Annals of Applied Statistics.
-You can find the paper on [arXiv](https://arxiv.org/abs/2104.08408).
+2023) Our paper [*Generalized Matrix Decomposition Regression: Estimation and Inference for Two-Way Structured Data*](https://arxiv.org/abs/2104.08408) was accepted by the Annals of Applied Statistics.